venksrid001/cowrie/architecture-design.md

 ## 1. Introduction

-The Supercharged Cowrie project is expected to expand the current capability of the Cowrie honeypot server, which is utilized to bait cyber attacks.
+The Supercharged Cowrie project is expected to expand the current capability of the Cowrie honeypot server, which is utilized to capture and document cyber attacks.
 The Cowrie system logs attackers' behaviour to help inform the user how to be better prepared for future attacks, when designing other systems.

 ### Client